stellatigre/pico-nova/README.md

 3) In another terminal, run the MongoDB shell with the (default) name of our database : `mongo picospider`

    This initiliases our database so we can add data to it.
 MongoDB should be ready to use now.

+4) By default, this is setup to use the `torrents` collection inside our `picospider` database.
+To look through any stored data from the spider in your `mongo` shell, `.find()` is your friend:

+    db.torrents.find()
+    db.torrents.find().length()

+See http://docs.mongodb.org/manual/reference/method/db.collection.find/#db.collection.find for more on querying if needed.